(On the road to the company picnic.)

 WINNIE: OK.

-(Winnie rests her head on his shoulder and closes her eyes.)
 After all when you are fourteen, you can't always put words to life.
 All I knew was - I felt home again.

 (Madeline pauses at the edge of the table.
 Kevin looks up with some trepidation.
 Kevin glances after her, then looks forward somberly.
 Madeline walks to the jukebox, leans against it, and looks over her shoulder at Kevin and Winnie.
 Winnie's eyes flutter open.)